 Command Description project_id <projectid></projectid> The ID associated with a scan project.
 Replace <projectid> with the ID for the scan project.
-To find the ID, select a scan project in Contrast and locate the last number in the URL.</projectid> Recommended: For the first scan, use the project_name command instead of this one.
+To find the ID, select a scan project in Contrast and locate the last number in the URL.
+Recommended: For the first scan, use the</projectid> project_name command instead of this one.
 Scan creates the project for you. project_name <projectname></projectname> The name of the scan project.
 If the name includes spaces, enclose it in double quotes (").
 If you specify a new name, Scan creates the project.
-If you specify the name of an existing project, Scan adds the uploaded file to that project. scan <filetobescanned></filetobescanned> Starts a static scan of the specified WAR or JAR file.
-Replace <filetobescanned> with the path of the WAR or JAR file that you want to upload for scanning.</filetobescanned> scan_timeout Set a specific time span (in seconds) before the function times out.
-The default timeout is 20 seconds if scan_timeout is not set. wait_for_scan Waits for the result of the scan
+If you specify the name of an existing project, Scan adds the uploaded file to that project. save_scan_results If provided, will save the SARIF file as results.json to the current directory. (optional) scan <filetobescanned></filetobescanned> Starts a static scan of the specified WAR or JAR file.
+Replace <filetobescanned> with the path of the WAR or JAR file that you want to upload for scanning.</filetobescanned> scan_results_file_name Must be JSON file format.
+If provided, will override the default name to save the SARIF file. (optional) scan_timeout Set a specific time span (in seconds) before the function times out.
+The default timeout is 20 seconds if scan_timeout is not set. wait_for_scan Waits for the result of the scan.